jcyesc/linux-kernel-development-101/labs/kernel-intro/ch6-modules/README.md

 MODULE_LICENSE("Dual BSD/GPL");
 ```

-Any licence other than the ones in `include/linux/license.h` causes the
+Any license other than the ones in `include/linux/license.h` causes the
 kernel to be `tainted`.
 A warning appears when the module is loaded.